A football player catches a ball under NFL stadium lights.

 Peripheral Awareness

 It is easier to avoid tackles or lessen the blow of a tackle if you can prepare your body for the blow.
 Peripheral awareness is key to seeing a tackle coming your way.
-Almost every player on the field has to have good peripheral awareness with the exception of the kicker/punter.
-It is a good skill for them to have but is less necessary than for other positions.
+If you’re a parent worried about your child’s body as a football player, improving peripheral awareness should be the most important form of vision training for young athletes you pursue.

 To increase your level of peripheral awareness, try the exercise Two Ball Juggle.
-Exactly as it sounds, it requires you to juggle two balls.
+It will require that you (or your child) know how to juggle first!
 The object of the exercise is to look straight ahead at a wall while juggling the two balls back and forth between your hands.
-This is also a good exercise for hand-eye coordination.
+You will have to use your peripheral vision (and your hand-eye coordination!) to prevent yourself from dropping the balls.

 All Natural